Private Scholarships

 Private scholarships are available from many sources and can be based on a variety of criteria.
 Check with businesses, civic groups, banks, credit unions, schools, associations, churches, etc. Many of these local groups will offer annual scholarships, so keep your eyes open for opportunities throughout the year.

-For more information about private scholarships, including a comprehensive list of scholarships that are available, visit FSU Student Business Services Private Scholarships.
+For more information about private scholarships, including a comprehensive list of scholarships that are available, visit FSU Student Finance Private Scholarships.

 Check nationally through valid, free search sites that will point you to scholarships that may match your interests or attributes.
 Some of the best web searches include: